 Homeowners in Kansas City should never ignore septic tank odor or sewer smell.
 Odors like the smell of sewer gas, methane gas, rotten egg smell, hydrogen sulfide, or foul odors in general when it comes to your septic system shouldn’t be ignored.
-The problem isn’t just the stench, but also a health issue, especially when these gases are in high concentrations.
-There are loads of bacteria and viruses in home wastewater, plus nitrogen and phosphorous that can seriously harm the environment, according to the U.S. Environmental Protection Agency.
-If septic tank smells in yard areas are noticed, contact a 24-hour plumber to find issues such as a clogged drain or sewer line, a failed drain field or leach field, or any other reason for the bad smells.
+The problem isn’t just the stench; it’s also a health issue, especially when these gases are in high concentrations.
+There are loads of bacteria and viruses in home wastewater, plus nitrogen and phosphorus, that can seriously harm the environment, according to the U.S. Environmental Protection Agency.
+If you notice septic tank smells in your yard, contact a plumber to inspect your septic tank system for any concerns with a clogged drain or sewer line, a failed drain field or leach field, or any other reason for the bad smells.

-Clogs: when your sewer system has a clogging issue, you may need professional drain cleaning, so an emergency plumber can stop gases from getting inside the home.
+Clogs: when your sewer system has a clogging issue, you may need professional drain cleaning, so an emergency plumber can stop toxic gases from getting inside the home.
 Contact your local residential or commercial plumbing service for immediate septic system service and removal of the possible blockage.

-- Full tanks: A tank can get too full or overflow if the pump stops working.
+Full tanks: A tank can get too full or overflow if the pump stops working.
 This can also be accompanied by an overflow into your floor drain, causing a sewage backup (which, of course, is followed by an incredibly strong sewer gas odor).
 Emergency plumbing services can fix septic tank smells, restoring the normal flow of wastewater so there’s room for new inflow.
 Local plumbers can get on site quickly to get your tank pumped out and things back to normal.

 These all indicate a problem, but these issues can be prevented or resolved with a professional plumber’s assistance.
-Plumbing services such as inspections, tank draining, part replacements, leak detection, and removing sludge can stop septic odor inside house areas and prevent new septic system smells from occurring.
+Plumbing services such as inspections, septic tank pumping, part replacements, leak detection, and sludge/organic waste removal can stop septic odor inside house areas and prevent new septic system smells from occurring.